Christine Ferea

-Christine Ferea is an American bare-knuckle boxer who competes in the flyweight division of the Bare Knuckle Fighting Championship (BKFC), where she is the current BKFC Flyweight Champion.
+Christine Ferea (born September 10, 1982) is an American bare-knuckle boxer who competes in the flyweight division of the Bare Knuckle Fighting Championship (BKFC), where she is the current BKFC Flyweight Champion.

 Background

 Ferea was born in San Jose, California, United States.
 Growing up as a troubled kid, she fought in many street fights.
 She signed up at a gym in the hope to get fit, and after she was humbled by many fighters there, she started Muay Thai training.
 She found her way to BKFC in 2018, where she is currently the #1 ranked woman in the world at 125lbs.
 Ferea's moniker "Misfit", is tattooed on her left shin.